NickLoveRamen/TicTacToe/README.md

  `O` for player 2 symbol

- _symbols can be any ascii character_
+ _Symbols can be any ascii character_